Ultrasonic Mixing of Cement Paste For Concrete

 Benefits of Ultrasonic Mixing Technology for Concrete

 Ultrasonic dispersing is the most advanced technology to deagglomerate and disperse micron-size and nano-size materials in liquids.
 Ultrasonic mixing uses cavitational shear forces that are more effective in the mixing of fine size materials than conventional rotary mixers and rotor‑stator mixers.
-For cement, silica, fly ash, pigments or CNTs, the performance of these materials is significantly increased by ultrasonic dispersing, as it improves the particle distribution and contact with water.
+For cement, silica, fly ash, pigments, or CNTs, the performance of these materials is significantly increased by ultrasonic dispersing, as it improves the particle distribution and contact with water.

 with ultrasonic processing